ryan-p-larson/city-maps/README.md

 **Iowa County Data** (so we can filter the locations)

-1. Download and extract the IA County data with the following Makefile command: `make data/counties/county.zip`
+1. Download and extract the IA County data with the following Makefile command: `make data/counties/county.shp`

+**Johnson County Location History**

+1. Run the make command to merge the location history with the county shapefile: `make data/johnson-cnty-coords.csv`